CeS-3/pwn.hust.college/README.md

 ```sh
 docker run --privileged -d -v /opt/dojo:/opt/pwn.college -p 22:22 -p 80:80 -p 443:443 pwncollege/dojo
 ```

-> **Warning**
-> **(MacOS)**
->
-> It's important to note that while the dojo is capable of operating on MacOS (either x86 or ARM), MacOS has inherent limitations when it comes to nested Linux mounts within a MacOS bind mount.
-> This limitation specifically affects `data/docker`, which necessitates the use of OverlayFS mounts, preventing nested docker orchestration from functioning properly.
-> In order to circumvent this issue, you must ensure that`data/docker` is not backed by a MacOS bind mount.
-> This can be accomplished by replacing the bind mount with a docker volume for `data/docker`, which will use a native Linux mount.
-> You can apply this solution using the following Docker command (notice the additional `-v`):
-> ```
-> docker run --privileged -d -v /opt/dojo:/opt/pwn.college -v dojo-data-docker:/opt/pwn.college/data/docker -p 22:22 -p 80:80 -p 443:443 pwncollege/dojo
-> ```

 This will run the initial setup, including building the challenge docker image.
 If you want to build the full 70+ GB challenge image, you can add `-e DOJO_CHALLENGE=challenge` to the docker args.